purplehippogum/BinaryDefender/GameDesignDoc.md

 ## Game Breakdown

-### Basic Gamepley Overview
+### Gamepley Overview
 The object of the game is to survive oncoming waves of enemies for as long as possible.
 Points are earned for each enemy killed.
-Players control a central, stationary character that can turn in any direction to ward off foes.
+Players control a stationary character that can turn in any direction to ward off foes.
+Enhancing the player's basic attack are the numbers in the **binary** scoring display.
+The player can choose either 1 or 0 to enhance his/her basic attack.
+The player loses health upon colliding with an enemy.
+The enemy is destroyed in the process.
+Once the player's health has been depleted, the game is over and the (non-binary) score will be displayed.

-### Game Objects
-    1. Player
-    2. Score display
-    3. Various weapons and powers in the form of the digits 0 through 9
-    4. Two different enemy types - one weak and fast, the other strong and slow.

 ### Ordered Game Flow
     1. Start screen
     2. Main Game Screen
     3. Game over screen

+### Main Game Objects
+    1. Player
+    2. Basic player projectile
+    2. Two scoring displays
+    3. Various weapons and powers in the form of the digits 0 and 1
+    4. Two different enemy types - one weak and fast, the other strong and slow.

 #### Detailed Description
 >  1. Player: Will remain stationary in the center of the screen